lake-wg/authz/draft-selander-lake-authz.md

 Other details of proof-of-possession related to CRED_V and transport of CRED_V are out of scope of this document.

-V may subsequently obtain the authentication credential of U, CRED_U, from a credential database hosted by W or some other party after V has learnt the identity of U, which happens after EDHOC message_3 from U, see {{fig-protocol}}.

 ## Authorization Service (W) {#authz-server}